purpleteam-labs/purpleteam-doc/local/local-setup.md

 `HOST_DIR=</mnt/your-spare-drive/Logs/purpleteam/outcomes>`

-This host directory gets written to from the testers and orchestrator and read from the orchestrator.
+This host directory gets written to by the testers and orchestrator and read from the orchestrator.
 Make sure it has permissions for this.

 <br>